 This course is intended to provide students with an introduction to the socio-cultural aspects of physical activity.
-Major areas of concentration include philosophy of physical activity/education, history of physical activity/education and sport, and sociology of sport and physical activity.
+Major areas of concentration include philosophy of physical activity/education, history of physical activity/education and sport, and sociology of physical activity/sport.

-Although a descriptive approach to the content is important, the course intends to also take an interpretive approach through the material and ask how and why of the evidence.
+Although a descriptive approach to the content is important, an interpretive approach through the material is also intended to ask how and why of the evidence.
 Understanding the interacting relationship between philosophy and history while attempting to view that relationship through a sociological lens will be important.
 Examining physical activity through philosophical, historical, and sociological lenses provide different perspectives which can lead to a greater comprehension of physical activity.

 The course provides an opportunity for students to satisfy the university's Communication Part B requirement in content specific to Kinesiology.
-As part of the course, students will submit a writing assignment for review, schedule an individual conference with the instructor to receive feedback on the assignment, and submit a revised version of the assignment; submit a research paper in which scholarly sources were used to gather information; give an oral presentation on a current event in physical activity and receive feedback on that presentation; and use the feedback received on the first presentation in organizing and delivering a second presentation which will involve portraying a significant person in physical activity history.
+As part of the course, students will submit a writing assignment for review, schedule an individual conference with the instructor to receive feedback on the assignment, and submit a revised version of the assignment; submit a research paper in which scholarly sources were used to gather information; give an oral presentation on a current event in physical activity and receive feedback on that presentation; and use the feedback received on the first presentation in organizing and delivering a second presentation which will involve role-playing a significant person in physical activity history.